 Rituja Ravikiran Rao, Project Manager, SCRUM Master and IT Consultant, Sparta Global (BA Hons Journalism, 2018)

-Rituja specialises in Digital Transformation and IT Implementation in her current roles at Sparta Global, a technology services company specialising in the provision of highly-skilled technology consultants.
+Rituja is a Project Manager specialising in Digital Transformation and IT Implementation.
+Currently an IT Consultant at Sparta Global, a technology services company specialising in the provision of highly-skilled technology consultants.
 She is actively managing projects within the fintech and banking industries.
 Rituja’s time at Westminster inspired her to venture beyond her own subject and harnessed her interest in tech, through tech journalism.
+Now, with a background in media and communications, she has a creative approach to IT consultancy and has delivered strategic vision within IT projects.
 Rituja was shortlisted for the 'Digital Hero of the Year' Award within her first year in the industry.
 She is also digital tech blogger, writing about insights from her projects in change management and DevOps transformation.
-She is currently a candidate on the TechUp Women programme at Durham University, on the Technical Pathway, improving her skills in advanced coding, cloud computing and AI application.
+She has graduated from the TechUp Women programme at Durham University, on the Technical Pathway, improving her skills in advanced coding, cloud computing and AI application.
 In her free time, she loves travelling and is currently working on a YouTube vlog to document her experiences in tech.

 Taylor Semelsberger, Founder & CEO, Miro Solutions UK (MA Fashion Business Management, 2018).